How eLearning Interactivity Can Determine the Impact of Your Language Training

 I’m sure many of us have tried to learn a foreign language way after what researchers may define as the best age for it.
 Cornell Language Acquisition Lab (CLAL) research says that the earlier you learn a second language, the more quickly you will attain native-like language proficiency.

 Unfortunately, as adults, we lose a lot of our momentum for mastering languages.
 While young children are hard-wired to unconsciously absorb languages, adults consciously learn them.
 A Georgetown University Medical Center (GUMC) study suggests that learning under immersive conditions may be more effective for language learning than typical classroom training.
 In other words, for adults, language training requires more active learning, which engages all the senses and not just listening or reading.

-goFLUENT, a trusted language eLearning provider for global companies, bases its methodology on four effective adult language training principles which maximize active, immersive learning.
+goFLUENT, a trusted language eLearning provider for global companies, bases its methodology on four effective adult language training principles that maximize active, immersive learning.
 Many online language training programs today lack this type of interactivity required to learn languages effectively.

 So, while highly dispersed work environments and continuous technological innovations paved the way for eLearning to penetrate the corporate language training market, not all eLearning programs are the same. eLearning comes with a range of levels based on the extent of its interactivity.

-The more interactive the eLearning program is, the more engaging and motivating the experience is for learners. eLearning interactivity is proven to improve attention and activate long-term memory, which are essential to learning retention.
+The more interactive the eLearning program is, the more engaging and motivating the experience is for learners. eLearning interactivity is proven to improve attention and activate long-term memory, which is essential to learning retention.
 When you are able to interact with your training program, active learning takes place.

-According to eLearning Industry, there are four main levels of eLearning interactivity (from least interactive to most interactive):
+According to the eLearning Industry, there are four main levels of eLearning interactivity (from least interactive to most interactive):